ManuSecsearch/OpenNewer/CompileExtension.md

 ### Build and Run

-Copy the xcode folder into the samples folder where the Sketchup SDK resides
+Copy the [.src/xcode]('./src/xcode') folder into the samples folder where the Sketchup SDK resides

 #### Mac
 ```